botdes/component-test/PITCHME.md

 * How to
 * DOs and DON'Ts

-Note: Angenda for next 20 minutes, look at an example of test, some advices
+Note: Angenda for next 20 minutes, we'll see how we endup writeing component tests, go through an example of test, I'll share some advices
 ---
 #### Where will you place component test?
 ![test pyramid](p1_2.png)